j4xx3n/Bug-Bounty-Checklist/README.md

 git clone https://github.com/j4xx3n/Bug-Bounty-Checklist.git
 ```

-Replace USERNAME and REPOSITORY with the actual GitHub username and repo name.

 ## Open in Obsidian
 1. Open Obsidian.
 1. Click "Open folder as vault" from the main screen.